lqc/thinkcspy/source/pygame.rst

     blit
-        A verb used in computer graphics, meaning to make a fast copy of an image or pixels from one image or surface to another surface or image.
+        A verb used in computer graphics, meaning to make a fast copy of an image or pixels from a sub-rectangle of one image or surface to another surface or image.

     frame rate
-        The rate at which the game loop executes.
+        The rate at which the game loop executes and updates the display.

     game loop
         A loop that drives the logic of a game.
 It will usually poll for events, then update each